3 Days Unmissable Luang Prabang

 A town drenched in spirituality.
 For long, Luang Prabang has drawn on its somewhat secluded location along the Mekong where the abundance of nature certainly befitted its religious status.
 More than 30 temples, pagodas and monasteries are within walking distance in its quaint little town centre where small cafes and local bars are to be found at almost every corner.

 Outside its laid-back centre, nature rules with a gentle, green fist, dominated by the town’s presence along the Mekong and jungle-clad landscape.
-For three days, touching base with Luang Prabang’s main landmarks affirms the above – Luang Prabang is one of these unique destinations that is definitely repeating visitor material.
+For three days, touching base with Luang Prabang’s main landmarks affirms the above – Luang Prabang is one of these unique destinations that is repeating visitor material.

 Arrival Luang Prabang – Luang Prabang [D]